akaminski03/configure-ad/README.md

 <h2>List of Prerequisites</h2>

--Have an active Microsoft Azure subscription
+- Have an active Microsoft Azure subscription
--Create a Windows 10 Virtual Machine, and a Windows server Virtual Machine on Azure -Set the network interface controller's private IP address to be static -Remote desktop connect to both virtual machines that you created
+- Create a Windows 10 Virtual Machine, and a Windows server Virtual Machine on Azure
+- Set the network interface controller's private IP address to be static
+- Remote desktop connect to both virtual machines that you created

 <h2>Deployment and Configuration Steps</h2>